EchNet/snatch-and-grab/README.md

 0: (Prototype)
   Get the whole thing working end to end in some form.
-  - Clean aborted jobs out of queue.
+  - Figure out what happened to Piazza Navona.
   - Clean up the scraper content format.
-  - Figure out what happened to Piazza Navona.
+  - Fix scrape queueing - avoid rescraping.
-  - Fix scrape queueing - avoid rescaping.
+  - Scrape tags.
   - Build an ElasticSearch index.

 1: (Crawler)